Travis Jankowski Player Props: Rangers vs. Rays

 Travis Jankowski At The Plate

-- Jankowski is hitting .321 with eight doubles, a triple, a home run and 21 walks.
+- Jankowski is batting .326 with nine doubles, a triple, a home run and 21 walks.

-- Jankowski is batting .333 during his last outings and is riding a seven-game hitting streak.
+- Jankowski will look to extend his eight-game hitting streak.
+He's batting .389 during his last games.

-- In 25.0% of his games this year, Jankowski has had at least one RBI.
-He's picked up more than one in 8.3% and driven in three or more of his team's runs in one contest.
+- Jankowski has driven in a run in 13 games this season (26.5%), including four games with more than one RBI (8.2%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 17 games this year (35.4%), including multiple runs in six games.
+- He has scored in 17 games this season (34.7%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.